iltommi/qdb-documentation/source/api/python.rst

 Examples
 --------

-Is here a simple sample using the :py:class:`wrpme.Client`.
-A simple module providing save() and load() methods:
+Is here a first sample using the :py:class:`wrpme.Client`.
+This module provides save() and load() methods:

 .. literalinclude:: example_client.py

-This other example uses the :py:class:`wrpme.RawClient` for direct binary access.
-This module uses a wrpme hive as a document store, providing upload() and download() methods, without imposing limits to the file size:
+The second example uses the :py:class:`wrpme.RawClient` for direct binary access.
+This module uses a wrpme hive as a document store, providing upload() and download() methods, with not limit on the file size:

 .. literalinclude:: example_raw_client.py